MarkVN2/PMIC/web/desafio4/README.md

-# Desafio 4 : Putting the site up and using docker
+# Desafio 4 : Putting the site up

-In this "Desafio" you have to use docker and make the site be accesible in the web (temporary text and quickstart)
+In this "Desafio" you have to make the site be accesible in the web utilizing AWS services.

 ## Quickstart